About the Ceremony

 Recessional

 To the accompaniment of University Carillonneur Elizabeth Egbert Berghout, graduates exit the stadium to meet their friends and family.
-Guests/families should exit Memorial Stadium as they entered and not via the football field.
+Guests must exit Memorial Stadium the same way they entered; guests are not allowed on the field and may not exit that way.

 Academic regalia

-Graduating students wear traditional academic regalia to signify the degree-granting program and the wearer’s level of achievement.
+Graduating students wear traditional academic regalia to signify their degree-granting program and level of achievement.

-The tassels for bachelor’s degree candidates, the lining of the hoods for master’s degree candidates, and the velvet edging on the hoods for doctoral candidates are in colors that signify the wearer’s discipline:
+The tassels for bachelor’s degree candidates, the lining of the hoods for master’s degree candidates, and the velvet edging on the hoods for doctoral candidates are in colors that signify the graduate’s discipline:

 Architecture & Design: light purple